Skip to main content

 Dear Colleague:

-The Committee on Rules may meet the week of December 15th to provide for floor consideration of H.R.
-4776.
+The Committee on Rules may meet the week of May 11th to provide for floor consideration of H.R.
+8469, the Military Construction, Veterans Affairs, and Related Agencies Appropriations Act, 2027.

-If a Member wishes to offer an amendment for consideration, they must submit a searchable electronic copy of the amendment, which should be provided by the Office of Legislative Counsel, via the Rules Committee’s website by 12:00 PM on Wednesday, December 10, 2025.
+If a Member wishes to offer an amendment for consideration, they must submit a searchable electronic copy of the amendment, which should be provided by the Office of Legislative Counsel (HOLC), via the Rules Committee website by 12:00 PM on Thursday, May 7, 2026.
 Please note that staff must be on the House network, either physically or remotely via virtual private network (VPN), in order to access the online submission form.

 Members may not digitally edit HOLC PDFs prior to submission.
 If a Member must edit an HOLC draft prior to submission, please do so by printing, hand correcting, and scanning so it is clear there is a non-HOLC change.
 Members are still urged to re-submit any such hand revision upon receipt of an updated formal draft from HOLC.